jianminchen/100-hard-level-algorithms-2018-summer-campaign/leetcode 126 like - word ladder all paths/ReadMe.md

 good -> boot -<br>
 can you return all paths?<br>

+I like to document all mock interviews I have starting from Sept.
+9, 2019. <br> So far I asked three times in mock interviews.

+**First one - Sept.
+9, 2019**<br>
 I met the interviewee on August 16, 2019.
 She really worked hard, and then she created a test case to find two paths from source word to destination word. <br>

 source = "good"; <br>